Residency Programs at Mount Tremper Arts

 Artist Residency Testimonials

 “Many organizations tout process as a guiding principle for their vision but at Mount Tremper Arts, creativity and risk taking emanate from the dirt.
 This idyllic property in the Catskills has the feel of a secular monastery where artists quietly toil at their work.
 It is a place to ruminate and experiment outside of urban settings and dictates of the market.
-The excellent food and swimming greatly enhance an atmosphere that takes artists and art making seriously and contributes immeasurably to the betterment of our creative output.” -Tere O’Connor, choreographer and 2011 MTA Festival Residency Artist
+The excellent food and swimming greatly enhance an atmosphere that takes artists and art making seriously and contributes immeasurably to the betterment of our creative output.” -Tere O’Connor, choreographer and former MTA Festival Residency Artist

 "Working at Mount Tremper Arts is a huge part of the DNA of Dream of the Red Chamber.
 So much so that it feels like it was born there.
 The residency was so flexible and responsive to our particularly quirky needs, and MTA was so willing to engage and encourage our work that we accomplished a staggering amount of making in our two weeks there.
 It doesn't seem like it could have been that short.
 Mixing MTA's deep understanding of what artists actually do and need with the fantastic environment is a pure artistic thrill.” -Jim Findlay, MTA Festival Residency Artist in Theater

-Residencies this year at Mount Tremper Arts
+Recent Residencies at Mount Tremper Arts

 2017 Resident Artists and Ensembles: Aynsley Vandenbroucke, Ivy Baldwin, Allison Blakeney, Sibyl Kempson/7 Daughter of Eve Thtr. & Perf.
 Co., David Thomson, Brian Rogers, Claire Chase and the PAN project, Mallory Catlett, Adrienne Truscott, Mariangela Lopez, Gelsey Bell, Ars Nova, Asylos, Sister Sylvester, Kim Brandt, Katherine Brook/Tele-Violet, Derek Denckla, Ross Karre, Psychic Readings, IONE and International Contemporary Ensemble, Resonant Bodies Festival, and Kristin Worrall.